s53g4z/stl_player/README.md

 Run `./build.sh` to build.
 The single executable program emitted is the SuperTux v0.1.3 Level player.

+## How to Play

+Use WASD or arrow keys to move.
+Holding CTRL allows stunned ice cubes to be picked up.
+Press q to quit the game.

+The objective of the game is to make it to the goal at the end of each (side-scrolling) level.

+Some enemies will die when jumped upon.

 ## Development

 See [README-dev.md](/README-dev.md) for details.